Dabronzo/DJFlamingo/README.md

 #### My Djs

-- Display a table with information about each user/DJ that is registered on the application.
-A button “View Details” is displayed in each row of the table that brings the user to a more completed view of a specific DJ
+- Display a table with information about each user/DJ who is registered in the application.
+A button “View Details” is displayed in each row of the table to bring the user to a more informative view of a specific DJ.

 <br/>
 <details>